 Climate of Romania is between temperate and continental, with cold and cloudy winters and hot and sunny summers and four distinct seasons.
 Winter is a cold season, the cold air masses coming from the East bring temperatures down to -20 C or below (the record is -38.5 to Bod, near Brasov, registered on 25.01.1942).
 Precipitation in Romania is average with over 750 mm per year only on the highest western mountains — much of it falling as snow, which allows for an extensive skiing industry.
 In the south-central parts of Romania, around Bucharest the level of precipitation drops to around 600 mm, while in the Danube Delta, rainfall levels are very low, and average only around 370 mm.
 A large part of Romania’s border with Serbia and Bulgaria is formed by the Danube River.
 Prut River is one of the major tributaries of the Danube and makes the border with the Moldova.
 The Danube River flows into the Black Sea within Romania’s territory forming the Danube Delta, the second largest and the best preserved delta in Europe, and a Biosphere Reserve and a biodiversity World Heritage Site.
 Other major rivers or Romania are Mures /761 km/, Prut /742 km/, Siret, Olt /615 km/ and Mures.

-Territory of Romania is distributed roughly equally between mountainous /31%/, hilly /33%/ and lowland territories /36%/.
+Territory of Romania is distributed roughly equally between mountainous /31%/, and hilly /33%/ and lowland territories /36%/.
 The Carpathian Mountains dominate the center of Romania, with 14 mountain ranges reaching above 2,000 meters and the highest point at the Moldoveanu Peak (2,544 meters).
-These are surrounded by the Moldovian and Transylvanian plateaus and the Pannonian and the Wallachian plains.
+These peaks are surrounded by the Moldovian and Transylvanian plateaus and the Pannonian and the Wallachian plains.

 Geographical diversity of Romania has led to an accompanying great diversity of flora and fauna.
 Romania boasts over 700 protected areas, including 25 National and Nature Parks, 2 Geo-parks, 3 Biosphere Reserves and 1 World Natural Heritage Site – The Danube Delta, covering more than 16,300 sq km.
 The Retezat National Park in the Southern Carpathians, the Rodna National Park in the Eastern Carpathians and the Danube Delta have been included by UNESCO, as biosphere reserves, on its list of protected nature monuments of Romania.
 About a half of the land area of Romania is covered with natural and semi-natural ecosystems.
 Since almost half of all forests in Romania (13% of the country) have been managed for watershed conservation rather than production, Romania has one of the largest areas of undisturbed forest in Europe.
 The integrity of Romanian forest ecosystems is indicated by the presence of the full range of European forest fauna, including 60% and 40% of all European brown bears and wolves, respectively.
 There are also almost 400 unique species of mammals (of which Carpathian chamois are best known), birds, reptiles and amphibians in Romania.
 The fauna of Romania consists of 33,792 species of animals, 33,085 invertebrate and 707 vertebrate.
 In Romania there have been identified 3,700 plant species from which to date 23 have been declared natural monuments, 74 missing, 39 are endangered, 171 vulnerable and 1,253 are considered rare.
 The three major vegetation areas in Romania are the alpine zone, the forest zone and the steppe zone.
 The vegetation is distributed in an storied manner in accordance with the characteristics of soil and climate and includes various species of oaks, sycamores, beeches, spruce, firs, willows, poplars, meadows and pines.